miniSOWAD/miniSOWAD/README.md

 ## 🧰 Tech Stack

-*Every tool I've wrestled with and won*
+*Every tool I've wrestled with and won so far*

 </div>